Total Potential FAQ

 With all the above information, you can now get a real sense of what your true costs will be, what level of care you’ll be getting, and then make the best decision on where to receive your physical therapy treatment.

-Can I bill my insurance for reimbursement of my out-of-pocket expenses?
+Can I bill my insurance for reimbursement for my out-of-pocket expenses?

 This depends on the insurance you have, but YES, most NON-Medicare patients can send “self-claims” to their insurance company for their treatments at our clinic.
 We have partnered with Reimbusify to provide a unique service for our patients to submit Out-of-Network (OON) claims in less than a minute.
 We did this so that you can focus on getting the treatment that you need rather than spending your time and money on submitting self-claims.
 In addition, you can click here to file your claim FREE for this practice.